 For example, taking out a worldwide annual policy is pointless if you're only visiting Europe once.
 Solo insurance will be of no use if you're planning on travelling as a family.

-Decide what's suitable for you with the help of our beginners' guide to travel insurance, then see if you can save with the help of our top 10 tips:
+Decide what's suitable for you, then see if you can save with the help of our top 10 tips:

 If you travel abroad more than twice a year then an annual multi-trip policy could be the most cost-effective option.